leanprover/theorem_proving_in_lean4/type_classes.md

 expression ``head xs`` to be of type ``a`` when ``xs`` is of type ``List a``.

 TODO: this example is the only thing I understand in this paragraph.
+But I cannot figure out how the "For example" is an example of "It often happens that we would like a definition to return an arbitrary element in a "corner case." ??

 Similarly, many theorems hold under the additional assumption that a type is not empty.
 For example, if ``a`` is a type, ``exists x : a, x = x`` is true only if ``a`` is not empty.

-TODO: why ?
-Why can't x = x also be true when a is empty?
-Wouldn't that be like saying "nothing = nothing" ?
+The reason this cannot hold if `a` is empty is because in order to prove `exists x : a, x = x` is true you'd have to find a "witness" of type `a` that is equivalent to itself.
+But if `a` is empty it would be impossible to show such a witness.

 TODO: so all this to explain why "Inhabited" exists, but I don't see how any of it helps.
 The following line actually stands on it's own -